It is an uncoordinated contraction in the esophagus.

 The term ” diffuse esophageal spasm ” refers to the sudden and involuntary contraction of the esophageal muscles.

-Esophageal spasms present as recurrent chest pain, not cardiac pain and can be very problematic.
+Esophageal spasms present as recurrent chest pain, not cardiac distress, and can be very problematic.

 The esophagus, also commonly known as the food pipe, is a tube that carries food ingested from the mouth to the stomach.

-The food ingested along with the saliva is propelled down from this tube with the help of undulating muscular contractions.
+The food is ingested, and the saliva is propelled down from this tube with the help of undulating muscular contractions.

 These series of coordinated wave-like contractions are essential to propel food from one part of the digestive tract to another.
-Therefore, it is a very important part of the digestive process.
+Therefore, it is an integral part of the digestive process.

-In the absence of such sequenced wave-like contractions, the movement of food from the esophagus to the stomach will be affected.
+In the absence of such sequenced wave-like contractions, food movement from the esophagus to the stomach will be affected.

-The diffuse esophageal spasm and the nutcracker esophagus are both subtypes of esophageal spasms and are classified into esophageal motility disorders.
+The diffuse esophageal spasm and the nutcracker esophagus are subtypes of esophageal spasms classified into esophageal motility disorders.

 Esophageal spasms are abnormal muscle contractions that affect sequential wave-like contractions that facilitate the movement of food ingested from the esophagus into the stomach.

-Diffuse esophageal spasm is a disorder related to movement (motility) of the esophagus and may impair normal swallowing ability or cause chest pain in some patients.
+Diffuse esophageal spasm is a disorder related to movement (motility) of the esophagus and may impair average swallowing ability or cause chest pain in some patients.